Licensed Mental Health Therapist – LGBTQ+ & Neurodiversity-Affirming Practice: Hybrid Flexible Role

 Commitment to affirming care for neurodivergent and LGBTQIA+ clients (required)

-Interest in ACT, IFS, or somatic modalities (training provided for right-fit candidates)
+Interest in evidence-based therapy modalities including ACT, IFS, or somatic modalities (training provided for right-fit candidates)

 Ability to maintain a minimum caseload of 15 clients/week after ramp-up